-Stevia is a calorie-free sweetener produced from a natural leaf.
-It hasn’t been in the market for very long so little is known about the long term effects.
+A calorie-free sweetener produced from a natural leaf.
+It hasn’t been in the market for very long so little is known about the long-term effects.
 There are some health concerns surrounding the stevia plant.
 Stevia may cause low blood pressure, which would be of concern to some taking blood pressure medications.
 The concerns over artificial sweeteners and obesity still apply to stevia.
-So in conclusion it should be used in moderation, avoided in beverages but it can be useful in moderation in baking.
+So, in conclusion, it should be used in moderation, avoided in beverages but it can be useful in moderation in baking.

-Alcohol sugars - Sugar alcohols (or “polyols”) are types of sweet carbohydrates, they include xylitol, mannitol, erythritol, maltitol and sorbitol.
+Sugar alcohols (or “polyols”) are types of sweet carbohydrates, they include xylitol, mannitol, erythritol, maltitol and sorbitol.
 As the name implies, they are like hybrids of sugar molecules and alcohol molecules.
-Most are produced industrially, where they are processed from other sugars, such as the glucose in corn starch.
+Most are produced industrially, where they are processed from other sugars, such as the glucose in cornstarch.
 They are generally not well processed via the body either passing through unchanged via the digestive or urinary system.
 This means that they can cause digestive discomfort in some people.
-Maltitol is one that is absorbed but as a result it has a similar affect as glucose on blood sugar and insulin levels.
+Maltitol is one that is absorbed but as a result, it has a similar effect as glucose on blood sugar and insulin levels.

-No Carbohydrate based sweeteners – These are my favourites, because they are a clever way to sweeten your food, that don't have any negative affect on your blood sugar or your liver health.
-On the flip side they have positive health benefits that do everything from helping you feel fuller for longer, to giving you a natural vitamin based energy boost and reducing actually reducing insulin levels and supporting liver function.
+These are my favourites, because they are a clever way to sweeten your food, and don't have any negative effect on your blood sugar or your liver health.
+On the flip side, they have positive health benefits that do everything from helping you feel fuller for longer, to giving you a natural vitamin based energy boost and reducing actually reducing insulin levels and supporting liver function.
 They include sweet spices such as cinnamon and vanilla, fat based sweet foods such as almonds and coconut and superfoods such as maca powder.